-How Much to Expect for a Car Accident Settlement in Montana
+How Much to Expect in a Montana Injury Claim

 It can be a little tricky to predict early on exactly what a car accident settlement will be.
 How is one supposed to know if a settlement offer is appropriate or if you are being low-balled by the insurance company?
 The process to determine the amount of a settlement can be complex and only by going through the process step-by-step can an accurate number be determined.
 Every case is unique, with different facts and parties.
 There are, however, several well-known aspects which go into this process and by looking at carefully we can draw some conclusions.

 First off, ask yourself if you need a car accident attorney.
 Not every settlement requires retaining personal legal counsel.
 If you can unequivocally answer ‘yes’ to these six questions you could consider foregoing a lawyer.

 - Were you physically injured in the accident?